nikitababko/messenger/README.md

 <h1>Chat
-<h2>TODO for me: to make a discription
+<h2>TODO for me: to make a description